 Dr Jo Mitchell, Clinical Psychologist

 Check availability with our reception team

 Jo is a clinical psychologist who works with individuals and groups seeking to achieve valued life goals, find meaning and live well.
-She works with professionals experiencing mental illness, burnout, or struggling to manage stress in their lives.
-She also has a specialist interest in working with athletes, particularly managing athletic and life transitions, mental illness and wellbeing, and has 20+ years experience in the sport industry.
+She values working with professionals experiencing mental illness, burnout, or struggling to manage stress in their lives.
+Jo has a specialist interest in working with athletes, particularly managing athletic retirement, life transitions, mental illness and wellbeing, and has 20+ years experience in the sport industry.
 Jo also has expertise in wellbeing science - including positive psychology, ACT and mindfulness - and completed her PhD in this field.
 Jo is MindMax Project Leader for the AFL Players Association on a Movember funded wellbeing and resilience digital project.
 She is Science Advisor for Band4Hope and on the Board of Action for Happiness Australia.
-Jo hails from Tasmania, via Scotland, is auntie to 9 niblings, and loves taking them on life adventures.

 Michael Inglis, Sport & Performance Psychologist